 Simon Nichols – Founder

-In a nutshell, mental health is our emotional, psychological, and social well-being.
+Mental health is the state of our emotional, psychological, and social well-being.

-Our mental resilience helps determine how we handle stress and anxiety, or how we relate and react to others, and how we make our life choices.
+Our mental resilience helps determine how we handle stress, how we relate and react to others, and how we make our life choices.

-Mental health is crucial at every stage of our lives, from childhood and adolescence through adulthood.
+Mental health is crucial at every stage of our lives, from childhood through to adulthood.
 Adolescence in particular is a crucial time.
 For example, 75% of predisposed mental health conditions are developed under the age of 18.